Livery Creator

 A quick overview of how LiveryLab fits into your AC EVO workflow, where it stores your work and how sharing custom content is intended to work.

-AC EVO normally stores its content in content.kspkg.
-After extraction, the game can use the unpacked content folder structure instead, which gives LiveryLab real car, skin, material and texture folders where activated liveries and related files can be written correctly.
+Assetto Corsa EVO normally stores its content inside content.kspkg.
+After extraction, the game can use the unpacked content folder structure instead.
+This gives LiveryLab access to the real car, skin, material, and texture folders it needs to place activated liveries and related files correctly.

 Yes.
-LiveryLab includes package export and import workflows so liveries, driver profiles, tyre brands and related project files can be moved or shared as structured ZIP bundles.
+LiveryLab includes export and import workflows for structured ZIP packages, so liveries, driver profiles, tyre brands, and related project files can be moved or shared easily.
+Exported packages are designed for distribution, so creators can share finished liveries without handing over their editable project files.

-If AC EVO is installed inside Program Files, Windows may require elevated write permissions when LiveryLab activates files in the game folder.
-On first launch, Windows SmartScreen may also show a warning because the app is community-built and not yet signed with a commercial certificate.
+If Assetto Corsa EVO is installed inside Program Files, Windows may require elevated permissions when LiveryLab activates files in the game folder.
+On first launch, Windows SmartScreen may also show a warning because LiveryLab is a community-built app and may not yet have an established signing reputation.

 Download

 LiveryLab is a free community tool built around creating liveries for AC EVO.
-Download the latest Windows release, extract it to a folder of your choice and run the app locally.
+Download the latest Windows release of your choice, install or extract and run the app locally and offline.
 No account, no launcher and no subscription required.

 A small Nurburgring 24h 2026 inspired livery collection for AC EVO I have created.
 The entries below show the first prepared release batch with matching preview images and download slots.